 A dental crown is a custom-designed cap that sits above the gum line and is part of the visible portion covering a patient’s tooth.
 It is meant to restore a tooth’s shape and size to increase its strength or enhance performance.
-After a successful procedure, the crown is cemented into place to encase the entire tooth, protecting it from possible injury or decay.
+After a successful procedure, the crown is cemented to encase the entire tooth, protecting it from possible injury or decay.

 Why Do You Need A Dental Crown?

 - Protecting a weak tooth to prevent decay, breaking or cracking

 - Restoring parts of a damaged or worn-down tooth